Nitin0512-dot/Splunk-bruteforce-detection/README.md

 # Splunk-bruteforce-detection
+# Objective
-SOC analyst project for detecting and investigating SSH brute-force attacks using Splunk and Linux authentication logs
+The objective of this SOC analyst project for detecting and investigating SSH brute-force attacks using Splunk and Linux authentication logs.